BradyDonovan/PowerBIOS/README.md

 # PowerBIOS
-PowerBIOS is a PowerShell module that enables administration of the dynamic BIOS update system for use by OSD teams.
+PowerBIOS is a PowerShell module that enables administration of a dynamic BIOS update system, designed by Mike Terrill, for use by OSD teams.

 ## What dynamic BIOS update system?